amishabhojwani/CMEECourseWork/README.txt

-My CMEE Coursework Repository has a directory for each week of the course
+My CMEE Coursework Repository has a directory for work done on each week of the course